CrowdHailer/carbide.js/README.md

 // => "Brazil"
 ```

-### Custom immutable objects

-Because Structs behave well as JavaScript Objects they can be used in a prototype chain.
+### Struct inheritance

-Structs can be used as the core of an immutable custom types.
+Structs can be inherited from to create immutable custom immutable types.

-This is demonstrated with a vector object.
+For example here is a vector object.

 ```js
 var VECTOR_DEFAULTS = {x: 0, y: 0, z: 0};